 Other Asbestos-Related Diseases

-While an asbestos-related disease may be classified as “benign,” it can increase the risk for future development of the other more serious diseases.
+While an asbestos-related disease may be classified as “benign,” it can increase the risk for future development of other more serious diseases.
 Therefore, if diagnosed with one of the benign diseases, you should stay alert to the greater possibility one of the malignant diseases may later develop and remember to suit up when working in areas where asbestos may be disturbed (removal efforts, construction, renovation, etc.).
 Some of the other asbestos-related diseases include:

 - Lung cancer (20-30 year latency period)